-In August 2014, the government announced the $100 million Urban Cycleways Fund (UCF).
-This led to the $333 million Urban Cycleways Programme (UCP) being implemented from late 2014 to June 2018.
-The programme provides increased investment to accelerate the delivery of cycling networks in our main urban centres, and incentivises our partners to increase their investment in cycling and walking projects.
+In August 2014, the then government announced the $100 million Urban Cycleways Fund (UCF).
+This led to the $333 million Urban Cycleways Programme (UCP) being implemented from late 2014.
+The programme provided increased investment to accelerate the delivery of cycling networks in our main urban centres, and incentivised our partners to increase their investment in cycling and walking projects.

 Cycling in Auckland will be a key contributor to improving travel options and increasing reliability across the transport network.
 With a focus on liveability and sustainability, Auckland Transport, Auckland Council and the NZ Transport Agency are working together to create a future where anyone can feel comfortable riding a bike.

 Ensuring people have choices about how they get around and have access to good cycling networks are priorities for Hamilton, with significant prior investment having already been made in high quality cycling facilities.
 These facilities have been transformational and now form part of Hamilton’s primary cycling network.